Treatments and drugsBy Mayo Clinic Staff

-The lung scarring that occurs in interstitial lung disease can't be reversed, and treatment will not always be effective in stopping the ultimate progression of the disease.
-Some treatments may improve symptoms temporarily or slow the disease's progress.
+The lung scarring that occurs in interstitial lung disease is often irreversible, and treatment will not always be effective in stopping the ultimate progression of the disease.
+Some treatments may improve symptoms temporarily or slow disease progress.
 Others help improve quality of life.
 Because many of the different types of scarring disorders have no approved or proven therapies, clinical studies may be an option to receive an experimental treatment.

 Using oxygen can't stop lung damage, but it can:

 - Make breathing and exercise easier

 - Prevent or lessen complications from low blood oxygen levels

 - Reduce blood pressure in the right side of your heart